CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 # Toolkit for Code Louisville FEWD Students, December 2020

-This document describes tactics for success in Code Louisville's Front-End Web Development (FEWD) sessions.

-Tactics include use of time, engagement in required activities, working with mentors and Code Louisville staff, and using other tools and resources.
+This document describes tactics for success in Code Louisville's Front-End Web Development (FEWD) courses.
+Tactics include use of time, engagement in required activities, working with mentors and Code Louisville staff, and using tools and resources.

 ## Use of time

 A typical twelve-week Code Louisville session has about the coverage of material and time commitment as a freshman college class.
-So for a successful Code Louisville session, and assuming the workload of a three credit-hour college class, you will likely have to budget at least six to nine actual hours per week to cover all the material and work on your coding project.
+So for a successful Code Louisville session, and assuming the workload of a three credit-hour college class, you will likely have to budget at least six to nine actual hours per week to cover all the material, attend required events, and work on your coding project.

 Your time spent on Code Louisville will be like adding a new work day to your week.
 This time will be extracted from your other weekly activities and responsibilities, such as work, child care and family time, and leisure.
 You will likely need to negotiate with friends, family members and employers and ask their support in your new endeavor.